Western countries alarmed as Libya slides towards chaos

 “We do not deny that we have political struggles and problems,” he said.
 “We suffer from the absence of a regime.
 Libya was kidnapped for more than 40 years.
 Political parties were forbidden under the former regime.”

-But he said that stability and security could not be the responsibility of Libya alone, which was fundamentally weaker than neighboring states in North Africa and the Middle East.
+But he said that stability and security could not be the responsibility of Libya alone, which was fundamentally weaker than neighbouring states in North Africa and the Middle East.